Bonvi: Biography

 In the 1980s Bonvi became a member of Bologna town hall council and founded a publishing house with Italian deejay and TV personality Red Ronnie.
 They published a monthly magazine featuring new Sturmtruppen strips and reprints of old Bonvi stories, as well as articles about music, teen culture and comics in general.

 Bonvi's last work was Zona X, in collaboration with Giorgio Cavazzano.
 It was published posthumously by Sergio Bonelli Editore in 1996 with the new title La città.

 Death

 Bonvi was killed in a car accident in 1995.
 He was on his way to a TV station in Bologna to appear on Red Ronnie's TV show to raise financial support for cartoonist Magnus (Roberto Raviola) who was ill and in dire straits.
-Bonvi was struck by a Citroen Pallas while crossing a road right after having entered a bar asking for directions.
+Bonvi was struck by a Citroën Pallas while crossing a road right after having entered a bar asking for directions.